hualongdai/expo-tpl/README.md

 # Tpl APP 👋

-The template APP built based on Expo and SupaBase has a built-in login and registration function, which can be used with simple configuration.
+The template APP built based on Expo, Antd Mobile and SupaBase has a built-in login and registration function, which can be used with simple configuration.

 requirements: